U Sports men's volleyball championship: Single Elimination Format (1985–present)

-Top 3 finishes table
+Results by schools

 Due to information limitations, the following table includes all known first, second, and third-place finishes, as indicated above.
 Prior to 1983, there were no third-place finishes, and the second-place finish was the loser of the championship game.
 While the Dalhousie Tigers now play in the RSEQ, they had won their medals while playing in the AUS conference, which no longer fields men's volleyball teams.